sputnikdev/bluetooth-manager/README.md

             + "0000180f-0000-1000-8000-00805f9b34fb/00002a19-0000-1000-8000-00805f9b34fb");
         // get a characteristic by its URL CharacteristicGovernor characteristicGovernor = manager.getCharacteristicGovernorAutoconnect(url);
-        // wait untill the Bluetooth manager does its magic (e.g. connecting the device etc) while (!characteristicGovernor.isReady()) {
+        // wait until the Bluetooth manager does its magic (e.g. connecting the device etc) while (!characteristicGovernor.isReady()) {
             Thread.sleep(200);
         }